bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 {{< figure src="/article_images/psm-1-certification-exam-preparation-img1.jpg" alt="PSM I certification exam is open-book, but you shouldn't count on it" caption="photo by \@tima-miroshnichenko on Pexels">}}

+## PSM I certification cost breakdown

+### PSM 1 preparation cost

+Scrum.org has a [Scrum Master Learning Path](https://www.scrum.org/pathway/scrum-master/) full of **free** articles and webinars.
+You’ll gain a tremendous amount of insight if you complete it.
+Here’s a [list of full-length webinars](/articles/free-scrum-agile-webinars-prepare-certification-exam/) I put together from this and other learning paths on Scrum.org.

+To be introduced to the nuances of the Scrum Framework with a structured narrative, read _[Scrum: A Pocket Guide](https://www.amazon.com/Scrum-Pocket-Guide-Companion-Practice/dp/9401812217/)_.
+The paperback and Kindle versions cost around $19 on Amazon.
+There are more book recommendations at the end of the article.

+If you like the video format, there are Scrum Master preparation courses, like this [Scrum for Beginners course](https://www.udemy.com/course/agile-scrum-for-beginners-scrum-master-certification-preparation/) on Udemy – it could be available for under $15 with the promotions Udemy regularly runs.

+If you have the funds, taking a training course by a Professional Scrum Trainer would be beneficial.
+PSM I 2-day training sessions on Scrum.org start at around $1000, with a free exam attempt included in the price.
+Training is available in different languages.

+### PSM 1 exam cost

+PSM I exam fee is $200 per attempt.
+It's a hike from what it was before ($150), while the cost per PSM II exam attempt is still the same ($250).
+So if you're planning to get the PSM II certification in the future (some people pass PSM 2 just months or even weeks after PSM 1), that's yet another reason to [go for PSM II right away](/articles/psm-2-certification-exam-preparation/) – like I did.

 ## What is the difference between PSM I and PSM II?

 In a nutshell, here’s what I think the essence of each PSM level is: